Last updated on 2026-03-27

 Graduates of the Honours Bachelor of Information Technology Design and Management program can explore a variety of career options in Canada, including:

-• IT Analyst: Responsible for analyzing and improving IT systems to enhance business operations.
+- IT Analyst: Analyzes and improves IT systems to enhance business operations.

-• Technical Advisor: Provides expert advice on technology solutions and best practices to organizations.
+- Technical Advisor: Provides expert advice on technology solutions and implementations.

-• Network and Systems Administrator: Manages and maintains an organization’s IT infrastructure, ensuring optimal performance.
+- Network and Systems Administrator: Manages and maintains an organization’s IT infrastructure.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.